survivejs/webpack-book/manuscript/packages/01_consuming.md

 The idea is that if webpack resolver matches `demo` in the beginning, it will resolve from the target.
 You can constrain the process to an exact name by using a pattern like `demo$`.

-The technique is useful with React too.
-Light alternatives, such as [Preact](https://www.npmjs.com/package/preact), [react-lite](https://www.npmjs.com/package/react-lite), or [Inferno](https://www.npmjs.com/package/inferno), offer smaller size while trading off functionality like `propTypes` and synthetic event handling.
+Light React alternatives, such as [Preact](https://www.npmjs.com/package/preact), [react-lite](https://www.npmjs.com/package/react-lite), or [Inferno](https://www.npmjs.com/package/inferno), offer smaller size while trading off functionality like `propTypes` and synthetic event handling.
 Replacing React with a lighter alternative can save a significant amount of space, but you should test well if you do this.
 The setup looks like this for *react-lite*.
 The idea is the same for others:

 ```javascript
 {